BardisRenos/QnR/README.md

 - **Local URL:** `http://localhost:8088`
 - **Docker URL:** `http://localhost:9088`

+There is a folder **API-Documentation** which has 3 .json files.
+Need to import into Postman in order to test the application.

 ---
 ### 7. Advanced Query with filter and Pagination
 The custom query retrieves Order entities with filtering and pagination support.